yvelikova/axway-open-docs/content/en/docs/apim_relnotes/201904_apimgr_relnotes/APIGatewayApr19_ReleaseNotes.md

 * Distributed Ehcache is not supported.
 However, you can use Apache Cassandra as a distributed data store.
 * To upgrade from versions earlier than 7.6.2 to version 7.8, you must first upgrade to a 7.8 classic deployment and then migrate to an elastic container deployment.

-For more details, see the .
+For more details, see the *API Gateway Container Deployment Guide*.

 ### Other deployment options